sercrod/sercrod/docs/guide/5-lifecycle-save-and-load.en.md

 What happens
 1. You click the **Save** button.
-2. Nablla converts the current data to JSON format.
+2. Sercrod converts the current data to JSON format.
 3. The browser automatically downloads it as a `.json` file.

 ---